 .

 It’s a very early film, so the action is all speeded up and the characters rush here and there.
 The Indians are portrayed as shockingly savage, (silently) whooping and whirling in their war dance and eating dog.
-In fact, in The Red Man’s View (1909) and Ramona (1910) Griffith tried to show Indians as noble and stood up for their rights but you wouldn’t think so judging by Elderbush Gulch.
+In fact, earlier Griffith Westerns, all Westerns in fact, had been more pastoral, almost anthropological as far as Indians were concerned, showing them before the whites came or far removed from them.
+In The Red Man’s View (1909) and Ramona (1910), for example, Griffith tried to show Indians as noble and he stood up for their rights.
+But around then things changed, and Indians became hostile and a threat to progress.
 The poster was quite shocking for its day and shows what Indians would do to babies and suggests what they would do to their mothers.

 .